Violence, repression, manipulation; the uncomfortable realities of contemporary life are exposed in Mihael Milunovic’s enticing creations.

 Boghossian Foundation, Belgium

-and in many other art collections around the world.
+as well as in many other private and public art collections around the world.

 GROUP EXHIBITIONS